Jamaica national football team: FIFA World Cup

 Jamaica's only appearance at the FIFA World Cup was in 1998.
 The team opened with a 3–1 loss against Croatia in Lens.
 After falling behind in the 27th minute, Robbie Earle scored the equalizer to close the first half.
 In the second half, Croatia scored two goals, causing Jamaica to lose the match.
 The second match against Argentina saw Gabriel Batistuta getting a second half hat-trick, aiding in Jamaica's second defeat and elimination from the World Cup.
-In the final match of the tournament, Theodore Whitmore scored a double, securing Jamaica's first World Cup win with a 2–1 win over Japan, whilst also allows Jamaica to become the second team from the Caribbean after Cuba to have won a World Cup game.
+In the final match of the tournament, Theodore Whitmore scored a double, securing Jamaica's first World Cup win with a 2–1 win over Japan, whilst also allowing Jamaica to become the second team from the Caribbean after Cuba to have won a World Cup game.